Best cloud service desk software of 2025

 Pros

-• Seamless integration with Gmail and Outlook to minimize disruptions
+• Seamless integration with Gmail and Outlook minimizes disruption during implementation.

 Cons

-• Dependency on email limits the ability to provide support through alternative channels like live chat or social media
+• Dependency on email as the primary support channel limits ability to offer modern support experiences like live chat, social media engagement, or comprehensive self-service portals

 Price